JoyceStick-BC/Trimm-CLI/README.md

-# Snatch-CLI
+# Trimm-CLI
-Built on Python 2.7.10 using click and requests
+Built on Python using click and requests

 ### Setup
 ```